GLOBAL MARKETS-Shares, euro numbed by Greek drama

 For emerging markets more broadly though it was less positive.
 MSCI's main EM index was heading for its fourth week of straight loss having matched its longest ever losing streak this week.

-U.S. equity futures pointed to a lower start, down around 0.3 percent.
+Early Wall Street futures pointed to a 0.3 percent lower start.
 The Dow ended up 0.22 percent on Thursday, while the S&P 500 added 0.17 percent and the Nasdaq 0.11 percent.

 Sentiment was bolstered by a solid rise in U.S. retail sales which, combined with upward revisions, suggested the economy was warming nicely after a chilly start to the year.